Optimal Scheduling Policy for Minimizing Age of Information with a Relay: Abstract

 \section{Abstract}

-We consider IoT sensor network where multiple sensors are connected to corresponding destination nodes via a relay.
-Thus, the relay schedules sensors to sample and destination nodes to update.
-The relay can select multiple sensors and destination nodes in each time.
-In order to minimize average weighted sum AoI, joint optimization of sampling and updating policy of the relay is investigated.
-For errorless and symmetric case where weights are equally given, necessary and sufficient conditions for optimality is found.
-Using this result, we obtain that the minimum average sum AoI in a closed-form expression which can be interpreted as fundamental limit of sum AoI in a single relay network.
-Also, for error-prone and symmetric case, we have proved that greedy policy achieves the minimum average sum AoI at the destination nodes.
-For general case, we have proposed scheduling policy obtained via reinforcement learning.
+We investigate age of information in an Internet-of-things (IoT) sensor network where a single relay terminal connects multiple IoT sensors to their corresponding destination nodes.
+In order to minimize average weighted sum AoI, joint optimization of sampling and updating policy of a relay is studied.
+For error-free and symmetric case where weights are identical, the necessary and sufficient condition for optimal policy is figured out.
+We also obtain the minimum average sum AoI in a closed-form expression which can be interpreted as the fundamental limit of sum AoI in a single relay network.
+Moreover, we prove that the greedy policy is optimal for minimizing the average sum AoI at the destination nodes in the error-prone symmetric network.
+For general case where weights are arbitrarily given, we propose a scheduling policy obtained via deep reinforcement learning.